Random-Bee/Distributed-Computing-Project/final_evaluation/report.md

 While coding the algorithms, we focused on the following key components:

 - **Node ID Generation**: Each node is assigned a unique identifier (ID) based on a hash of its IP address or some other identifier.
 The ID is used to determine the position of the node in the network and to calculate the distance between nodes.
 We used `openssl` to generate random node IDs for the nodes in the network.
+To remove any bias, we used 128-bit IDs for both Pastry and Kademlia.
 - **Routing Table**: Each node maintains a routing table that contains information about other nodes in the network.
 The routing table is used to efficiently route messages and find nodes that are close to a given key.
 We implemented the routing table as a data structure that stores information about other nodes in the network.
 - **Message Routing**: When a node wants to find a specific piece of data, it uses the key's hash value to route the request to the node responsible for storing that data.
 We implemented the message routing mechanism to forward messages between nodes in the network.
 - **Data Storage and Retrieval**: Each node is responsible for storing a subset of the hashed data based on the hash of the node.
 We implemented the data storage and retrieval mechanism to store and retrieve data in a distributed manner.